Try Percona Backup for MongoDB

 pbm-agent

-Configuration related to backup management is stored in the config server, and it is assumed that AWS S3 or similar will be used as storage for storing backups.
+Configuration related to backup management is stored in the config server, and it is assumed that AWS S3 or similar will be used as the storage for storing backups.

 In addition, the backup function in the monitoring product PMM (Percona Monitoring and Management) appears to use PBM internally.